10 Weeds that Look Like Grass: Invasive Grass Types + Pictures

 Slender rush can be put under control with both herbicides and manual methods such as uprooting them whenever they appear.
 Always aim to uproot them from the roots to prevent their re-emergence.

-Another method is mowing the lawn frequently to prevent their maturing to the seeding stage.
+Another method is mowing the lawn frequently to prevent them from maturing to the seeding stage.

 5. Wild Garlic and Onion

-As their names suggest, they’re very similar in appearance to garlic and onion plants.
+As their names suggest, they appear very similar to garlic and onion plants.
 They even smell exactly like them and can be used in your dish in the place of actual garlic and onions.

 One way to know they’re in your lawn is that they give off a smell of freshly-cooked pasta sauce right after you’ve finished mowing your lawn.
 Physically, they look like tall grass.
 They usually have a faster growth than your lawn grass and will thus appear in clumps above the rest of the lawn.